Germany says Russia will lose energy customers over Ukraine

 “I definitely think that the current situation will help the transition into renewable energy in Germany and Europe," he told The AP at his office in Berlin.
 “People see that it is not only a climate-related issue, but a safety or security-related issue right now.”

+Extending the lifetime of Germany’s three remaining nuclear plants isn’t an option, and building terminals for tankers filled with liquefied natural gas — an idea Habeck’s Green Party was previously skeptical of — will take years, he said.

+Still, Germany is looking to get LNG from suppliers such as Qatar to cover any shortage in the near term.

-But Habeck acknowledged that, on the diplomatic front, Germany's efforts to avert a conflict by refusing to supply Ukraine with weapons had failed and tough new sanctions on Russia might only work in the medium term.
+Habeck acknowledged that, on the diplomatic front, Germany’s efforts to foster talks with Moscow by refusing to supply Ukraine with weapons had failed.

+“From a German perspective, we were trying to hold the line open for diplomacy,” he said.
+“We thought it was a good idea not to go into weapon delivery to Ukraine because then the possibility of talks would be narrowed.
+This was our strategy, actually.
+It hasn’t worked out.”

+Nor did sanctions imposed earlier this week deter Russia from sending troops into Ukraine, he said.
+“But we can strengthen the pressure on (Russian President Vladimir) Putin and his people, and then we will wait and see what comes out of it.”

-Habeck said he believed Russian President Vladimir Putin personally should also face sanctions for his actions on Ukraine, and expressed doubt whether further talks with Putin would be helpful.
+Habeck said he believed Putin personally should face sanctions for his actions on Ukraine, and expressed doubt whether further talks with the Russian leader would be helpful.

 “I think we have to talk with Russia, and Russia is more than Putin,” he said.
 “I hope that some people will speak for the other Russia, and they have a voice that can be heard and they will not be suppressed.”